sebastian-orozco/Google-Summer-of-Code-2023/README.md

 # T-tours Public History Tour App, City of Boston Mayor’s Office of New Urban Mechanics, Google Summer of Code 2023
-Developed by Sebastian Orozco & Sarah Agarrat, mentored by Madeline Webster
+Developed by Sebastian Orozco & Sarah Agarrat, mentored by Maddie Webster

 Goal: Implement a mobile website where Bostonians can listen to user-submitted stories while riding public transportation